 - Engineer operated studios

-- Music producer & engineer operated studios – mostly hidden
+- Music producer & engineer operated studios – a little more hidden

 - Beat-maker studios & home studios – mostly hidden